FOREX-Euro-dollar volatility surges to one-year high amid big FX moves

 Volatility in the euro-dollar exchange rate surged to its highest in more than a year on Friday, as growing fears over a coronavirus outbreak raised recession fears and fuelled big currency moves.

 Hopes that the outbreak can be contained in China have been replaced this week by worries that infections are spreading around the globe.
 Measures to contain the virus have wreaked havoc on supply chains, the world's economy and financial markets.
-Equity markets have tumbled, as investors dumped riskier assets and piled into safe-haven currencies, sending the Japanese yen, which has regained its safe-haven status after last week's brief wobble, to a 3-1/2-week high of 108.51 versus the dollar, trading last up 0.8%.
+Equity markets have tumbled, with the S&P 500 on course for the worst performance in a week since the 2008 financial crisis, as investors dumped riskier assets and piled into safe-haven currencies.
+That sent the Japanese yen, which has regained its safe-haven status after last week's brief wobble, to a 3-1/2-week high of 108.51 versus the dollar, trading last up 0.8%.

 Elsewhere, the Norwegian crown plummeted to a new 20-year low of 9.4820 and the Canadian dollar fell to a nine-month low of 1.3456 versus the U.S. dollar.